10 Senior Nutrition Myths

 On the other hand, and somewhat paradoxically, skipping meals can further decrease a senior’s appetite.
 Another major risk of skipping meals is that it can wreak havoc on blood sugar levels, which has numerous negative health implications.

-It’s never too late for anyone to make efforts to improve their health and diet, which can make one’s quality of life more enjoyable, with better tasting meals and better health.
+It’s never too late for anyone to make efforts to improve their diet and health, which can make one’s quality of life more enjoyable, with better health and better-tasting meals.

 Next Steps for Improved Well-Being

 What senior nutrition myths have you heard?
-Share the stories that you’ve heard about senior nutrition in the comments below.
+We’d like to hear your stories in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.